Vince-maple-byte/climailsender/README.md

 # Cli Mail Sender
-A cli tool for sending email made in Java
+A cli tool for sending emails made in Java